 Give Insight into Services

-Review site are not only a highly trusted source of information, they generate reviews for a business as a whole, rather than just a product or service.
-Through online reviews, customers can learn a lot about your offerings; and what the experience of engaging with your business is like.
+The review site is not only a highly trusted source of information, they generate reviews for a business as a whole, rather than just a product or service.
+Furthermore, through online reviews, customers can learn a lot about your offerings; and what the experience of engaging with your business is like.

-Another benefit of online review is that they provide customers the ability to highlight aspects of your service that make stand out of the crowd.
-Online reviews also mentions extra thing that you might not have noticed by your own.
+Another benefit of online review is that they provide customers the ability to highlight aspects of your service that make stand out from the crowd.
+Online reviews also mention an extra thing that you might not have noticed on your own.
 This could be anything – a hairdresser giving a candy to a kid after his haircut, a travel agent providing newspaper and water bottle, a carpet cleaner provides a bottle of odor removal.
-This little thing matters a lot to the customers and stand out in online reviews.
+This little thing matters a lot to the customers and stands out in online reviews.